Voting Record — Eric Illsley MP, Barnsley Central (10305)

 6 Mar 2009Became Chairman, Yorkshire and the Humber Regional Select Committee

-4 Mar 2009Became a member of the Yorkshire and the Humber Regional Select Committee
+4 Mar 2009Became Member, Yorkshire and the Humber Regional Select Committee

 Commons12 Nov 2008Business of the House — Regional Grand Committees minorityno Rebel